 If your theme has no template file, Loco Translate will warn you.
-In this case we know it exists because Omega is localized properly.
-Just to be sure though, check it's at the following location:
+In this case we know it exists, but just to be sure check it's at the following location:

 Just knowing this exists is good enough for us right now.
 It doesn't need to be writeable unless you're the developer of the theme.
 For more detail, see our guide to working with templates.

 5. Find the theme in the translation dashboard

 If you haven't installed and enabled the Loco Translate plugin yet, do that now.
 This guide assumes you already know how to install and enable WordPress plugins.

 Click the admin menu item that says "Loco Translate" and select the "Themes" sub section.
 This will take you to a list of all available themes in your WordPress.
 You should see "Omega" in the list regardless of whether it's your active theme.
 Click it and you should see the following screen:

 If you have automatic updates enabled, you may see that WordPress has already installed language files for Omega in your language.
 Any such files will be community translations (indicated by the word "System" in the image above) but we'll ignore this for now because our example is all about doing your own translation.

 Community translations will live quite happily along side your own custom files.
 In fact Loco Translate will allow your own translations to override, but fall back on them as needed.